 Gin and soda, or, more widely known as a Gin Ricky, is exactly that - fill a highball glass with ice, 50ml of your favourite gin, top up with soda water and a squeeze of fresh lime.
 Very similar to a gin and tonic, but without the bitter taste of the quinine found in tonic water.
 It is more of a savoury, zesty drink with no real sweetness, but very refreshing - and at only 100 calories per serve, it's a relatively guilt-free way to enjoy your favourite spirit!

 For a tart, dry mixer for your gin, try cranberry juice (ideally made by pureeing and sieving fresh cranberries, but otherwise, shop-bought juice is fine).
 We like to mix our gin and cranberry with a twist and squeeze of lemon to give it added zing.

 If you haven’t heard of a Red Snapper before, you can’t be blamed – this cocktail has long been overshadowed by that juggernaut of brunch cocktails, the Bloody Mary.
 But, by swapping the vodka for gin, a staid classic is transformed into a botanical wonder packed full of ginny joy!

 If possible, make your own by par-boiling (you could skip this bit but it improves the taste), blitzing and straining a couple of really ripe, fresh tomatoes - it creates unbeatable flavour and has a nicer, thinner texture than many of the thicker shop-bought tomato juices.

 GIN & PROSECCO

 Prosecco plus gin makes for a boozy, bubbly, beautiful pairing.
-Simply add your sparkling wine and some honey to your gin for a deliciously sweet and refreshing concoction, or try your hand at one of these gin and prosecco cocktail recipes.
+Simply add your sparkling wine (or champagne, if you’re being fancy) and some honey to your gin for a deliciously sweet and refreshing concoction, or try your hand at one of these gin and prosecco cocktail recipes.

 GIN & COFFEE